 Reign of Cambyses II

 Cambyses II (r.
-529 – 522 BCE) reigned after the brilliance of Cyrus the Great’s rule and continued the empire’s expansion.
+529 – 522 BCE) reigned after the brilliance of Cyrus the Great and continued the empire’s expansion.
 In 525 BCE, he annexed the fertile lands of Egypt.
-From there, Cambyses desired to conquer more lands in Northern Africa.
-Plans for further lands in region never materialize.
+From there, Cambyses desired to conquer more lands in Northern Africa, but this venture failed to materialize.
 His plans of conquest of Ethiopia and Carthage ended without much success.

 His reign, however, ended in disaster.
 A pretender, a magi with the real name of Gaumata according to Darius, took power by claiming to be Cambyses II’s brother Bardiya (Smerdis).
-Gaumata took control of the capital Susa gained support by promising a break from taxation and conscription for 3 years.
-Cambyses left Egypt to dash to the capital and end the pretender’s reign.
+Gaumata took control of the capital Susa by promising tax breaks and conscription ban for 3 years.
+Cambyses left Egypt dashing to the capital to end the pretender’s reign.
 On the way though, Cambyses passed away.

-The Persian interlude lasted for few months before it ended with the rise of King Darius I (r.522 – 486 BCE).
-His reign saw the apex of Persian power, wealth, and influence, but also saw the greatest challenge to its position sowing the seeds to a long conflict – the Greco-Persian War.
+The Persian interregnum lasted for several months until the rise of King Darius I (r.522 – 486 BCE).
+His reign saw the apex of Persian power, wealth, and influence, but also saw the greatest challenge to its position sowing the seeds to a long conflict, the Greco-Persian War.

-In 522 BCE, with Cambyses dead and a pretender seating in the throne, Darius successfully plotted with other Persian nobles and deposed Gaumata.
+In 522 BCE, with Cambyses dead and a pretender in the throne, Darius with other nobles successfully deposed Gaumata.
 He then cunningly took power and established his reign.
-However, with the temporary unrest within the monarchy, rebellions erupted across the Empire.
+However, with the temporary unrest in the center, rebellions erupted across the Empire.
 According to the Behistun Inscription, Darius embarked in a campaign to reestablish control over the whole Empire.

-Darius quelled numerous rebellion in every corner of the Empire then turning his attention in consolidating his power.
+Darius quelled numerous rebellions in every corner of the Empire then turned his attention in consolidating his power.
 He enacted profound reforms of the Empire’s administration and security.

-In this light, he increased the number of Satraps or provinces of the Empire.
-From 10 Satraps during the reign of Cyrus the Great, he raise it to 20.
-He appointed satraps or governors to oversee day to day affairs and make sure to deliver designated tribute and taxes to the King.
+He increased the number of Satrapies or provinces of the Empire from 10 Satrapies to 20.
+This made the administration and supervision more manageable.
+He then appointed abled satraps or governors to oversee day to day affairs and ensure timely delivery of designated tribute and taxes to the King.

 He also improved government bureaucracy.
 He made records keeping a duty of government officials.
-He also maintained stifling supervision and strict discipline through employment of spies and inspectors.
+He kept strict discipline among the ranks of officials and maintained stifling supervision through spies and inspectors.

-He then strengthened the military preparing it ready to quell any rebellions.
+He strengthened the military keeping it ready to quell any rebellions.
 He established a special unit of elite soldiers called the Immortals numbering to 10,000.
 He had local granaries built to provide supplies to army units deployed in provinces.

-He then improved the Empire’s communication and infrastructure.
-He improved the Royal Road that connected the capital Susa to the western major city of Sardis in Anatolia.
+He improved the Empire’s communication and infrastructure.
+He developed the Royal Road that connected the capital Susa to the western major city of Sardis in Anatolia.
 The development of the Road connected provinces through a postal service.

-To keep the population content, he delivered prosperity.
-Economic prosperity came through robust trade of different resources under the Empire’s fold.
+To keep the population content, he promised prosperity.
+This he managed through robust trade of different resources within the Empire’s fold.
 A standard currency called Daric based on silver and gold supplemented payments made in kind.
-Infrastructure projects stimulated further trade and employment.
-The Royal Road already demonstrated it.
-Another came in form of the Suez Canal that connected the Nile River and the Red sea.
-Multiple irrigation projects, in form of canals and qannats, increased food production throughout the Empire.
+Infrastructure projects, especially the Royal Road and the ancient Suez Canal connecting the Nide and Red Sea, further contributed in easing the flow of goods and also a source of employment.
+Multiple irrigation projects, in the form of canals and qanats, increased food production throughout the Empire.

 Cultural Development